SyntaxSugar06/PowerBI_dashboard_project/README.md

 ## Insights from the Dashboard

-- Private rooms have the highest occupancy, while ICU has the least.-
+- Private rooms have the highest occupancy, while ICU has the least.
 - Viral infections are the most common diagnosis, followed by flu and malaria.
 - CT Scan and MRI contribute significantly to the billing amount.
 - All doctors received an equal volume of feedback, indicating consistent patient interaction.